 So now we have the speaker drivers, anti-resonant structure, and ability to adjust for fit.
 Next up is how to suspend it on top of various head shapes as comfortably as possible.
 In essence it had to float, and what’s more comfortable than a hammock, so we worked toward perfecting this shape, adjusting leather and foam thickness, suspension, so many small details so this relatively large headphone sits on any head feeling light and comfortable.
 We needed to study the forces at play using statics and physics to tweak right down to the way the leathers were stitched and use a suspension system isolating head motion from the music.

-In the end, all that is heard is the beautiful wave of music from the drivers coupled directly to your ears in a perfect acoustically tuned space with all the subtle details of the instruments, voices, and acoustic space the microphones picked-up during the recording intact, music in your own private space in the Abyss.
+In the end, all that is heard is the beautiful wave of music from the drivers coupled directly to your ears in an acoustically fine-tuned space having the subtle details of the instruments, voices, and the room the microphones picked-up during the recording- Music in your own private space in the Abyss.